 - i.
 Rapier Marshal-in-Training - a.
 A Rapier Marshal-in-Training (RMiT) is a person who wishes to become a Rapier Marshal.
-An RMiT is under the tutelage of the Marshal's office and is subject to instruction and correction by any warranted Rapier or Provost Marshal.
+An RMiT is under the tutelage of the Marshal's office and is subject to instruction and correction by any warranted Rapier or Senior Marshal. - b.
+Rapier Marshals-in-Training may be appointed by any Warranted Territorial or Senior Marshal and their information sent to the KRM for inclusion in the Fighter Authorization List. - c.
+Requirements to become a Warranted Rapier Marshal:

-- b.
-Rapier Marshals-in-Training may be appointed by any Warranted Territorial or Provost Marshal and their information sent to the KRM for inclusion in the Fighter Authorization List. - c.
-Requirements to become a Warranted Rapier Marshal: - Marshal 8 events (4 events if an authorized fighter for at least 6 months) as assistant Rapier Marshal on the field.
-To qualify as having marshaled an event, the RMiT must have marshaled at least 3 of the rounds of the tourney, 2 of the scenarios of a war or melee, or equivalent. - Marshal 4 events (2 events if an authorized fighter for at least 6 months) as Marshal-of-the-Field under supervision (see above). - Assist in armor inspections for 8 events. - Have the recommendation of 2 warranted Rapier Marshals or Provost Marshals. - Attend a Collegium class on Rapier Marshalling (or its equivalent). - Pass a written Rapier Marshalling test. - Have shown a consistent attitude for safety. - Demonstrate a minimum knowledge of Rapier/Fencing history and must recognize realistic and period techniques. - Those persons who relocate to Caid and hold a marshal's warrant from their home kingdom do not automatically become a Caid Marshal upon request.
+Marshal 8 events (4 events if an authorized fighter for at least 6 months) as assistant Rapier Marshal on the field.
+To qualify as having marshaled an event, the RMiT must have marshaled at least 3 of the rounds of the tourney, 2 of the scenarios of a war or melee, or equivalent.

+Marshal 4 events (2 events if an authorized fighter for at least 6 months) as Marshal-of-the-Field under supervision (see above).

+And assist in armor inspections for 8 events, have the recommendation of 2 warranted Rapier Marshals or Senior Marshals, attend a Collegium class on Rapier Marshalling (or its equivalent,) Pass a written Rapier Marshalling test, have shown a consistent attitude for safety, and demonstrate a minimum knowledge of Rapier/Fencing history and must recognize realistic and period techniques.

+Those persons who relocate to Caid and hold a marshal's warrant from their home kingdom do not automatically become a Caid Marshal upon request.
 However, any of the above requirements can be reduced at the discretion of the KRM based on the knowledge displayed by the person in question.